 - Wide leg wrinkle-free pants

-Getting There and Around
+Getting Around Cairo

 - The Cairo International Airport (CAI) is a hub to get to/from Cairo and Giza.
 It’s located about 13 miles Northeast of Old Cairo (where you’ll probably be staying).

-- Giza is just a short 30 minute drive from Cairo so it’s easy to do as a day trip if you’re short on time although we would highly recommend spending a few days in each place.
+- Giza is just a short 30-minute drive from Cairo so it’s easy to do as a day trip if you’re short on time.
+Although, we would highly recommend spending a few days in each place.

 We even ran into one couple who had hired a private security guard to accompany them on their tour of Cairo.
-Of course a tip will be expected so plan on an extra 50-100 LE depending on the length of time that you spend touring the city.
+Of course, a tip will be expected so plan on an extra 50-100 LE depending on the length of time that you spend touring the city.

 Where to Stay in Cairo